aiven/devportal/docs/products/opensearch/concepts/shards-number.rst

 -------------------

 Having a large number of shards affect your OpenSearch performance out from OpenSearch.
-Some rough numbers from three-node Aiven OpenSearch business-8 cluster:
+Some benchmark results from three-node Aiven OpenSearch business-8 cluster:

 -  1 000 shards: no visible effect in OpenSearch performance.